 Following the death of his wife, Charlotte in 1856, James appears to have moved back to live at 16 Gloucester Road.
 A trade directory published in 1856 shows James was back in Gloucester Road, then called Colwell Street Lane.
 He was listed as a wheelwright.
 The 1861 Census shows James Hodges was living in 16 Gloucester Road.
 He was now a widower aged 48 and working as a carpenter.
 The Census shows James had been born in Olveston.
 Martha his daughter was aged 17 and born in Thornbury.
 Her occupation is described as “formerly a dressmaker.”

 The 1862 rate books shows James living next door at 14 Gloucester Road and the occupancy taken over by his father.
 James died on 15th February 1866 aged 55.
 He and Charlotte are buried in Thornbury St Mary’s in the same grave as his parents.
-Their only daughter, Martha, married James Noble Greenham in Bristol in 1867.
+Their only daughter, Martha, married a photographer, James Noble Greenham in St Paul’s in Bristol on 24th February 1867.
+After their marriage Martha and James Noble Greenham lived in St Paul’s in Bristol.
 The deeds of 5 St John Street show that when Martha’s grandfather, John Hodges, conveyed number 5 to his son, George Hodges in 1873, he arranged for Martha to receive £8.00 in annual rent.

 A map in the deeds of 8 Gloucester Road shows the ownership of property in the terrace in 1865 and shows that number 16 is owned by John Hodges.
 An indenture dated 14 August 1865 shows that John Hodges sold three properties, including number 16, to his son, George Hodges, for the sum of £50 for the lot.
 In the 1871 Census, George’s father, John Hodges was living at number 16, although now he was now a widower aged 85 and retired from his work as a carpenter.
 John died on 8th June 1877 aged 91.